jaczanet/Expenses/README.md

 <!-- Division of work among team members -->

-- [Jacopo Zanetti][1]: Focus on Data and Domain Layers, realization of Class diagrams
+- [Jacopo Zanetti][1]: Focus on Data and Domain Layers, realization of class diagrams and documentation
 - [Enerel Tumurkhuu][2]: Focus on UI Layer (UI Classes and xml files), and UI/UX Design on Figma
 - [Gabriel Concepcion][3]: Focus on UI Layer (UI Classes and xml files), realization of presentation video